fablabbcn/smartcitizen-docs/docs/guides/firmware/edit-the-firmware.md

 The Smart Citizen Kit Firmware is on our [repository on github](https://github.com/fablabbcn/smartcitizen-kit-21) so you will need [git](https://mirrors.edge.kernel.org/pub/software/scm/git/) software [installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 !!! danger
     Do not install anything until reading completely this guide.
 Specially for `Windows` users, it can be particularly painful and we don't guarantee everything is going to work.
-Drop us an email at [support](mailto:support@smartcitizen.me) if you need help.
+Drop us an email at [{{ extra.urls.support.name }}]({{ extra.urls.support.link }}) if you need help.

 ### Building the firmware